-Many employees are covered by the Department of Transportation's drug and alcohol testing regulations, which are reflected in the Spire Drug and Alcohol Testing Policy.
+Many employees are covered by the Pipeline and Motor Carrier drug and alcohol testing policies.
 All employees are covered by the post-accident doctor treated injury drug and alcohol testing policy.
 These policies supersede all other policies if there is a conflict.